abiyyu1564/sunkatsuapp/README.md

 1. Go to Android Studio and run the main.dart file

 Note:
-- Ganti application properties dengan yang gw kirim di wa (nvm some dude leaked our uri to the world 💀)
+- Ganti application properties dengan yang gw kirim di wa (nvm some dude coomited our db uri to the github 💀)
 - run this in cmd before running the mobile app on a real phone: `adb reverse tcp:8080 tcp:8080`